Sparse random hypergraphs: Non-backtracking spectra and community detection: Main results

-Section \ref{sec:functional} is devoted to the study of this hypertree.
-We construct a family of hypergraph functionals that will be used to approximate eigenvectors of $B$, and analyze their properties, in particular their first and second moments.
-We then use concentration arguments in Section \ref{sec:spatial_avg} to transpose those hypertree eigenvectors to pseudo-eigenvectors of the non-backtracking matrix.
-Finally, sections \ref{sec:near_eigenvec} and \ref{sec:prop_proof} wrap up all the previous arguments to finish the proof of Proposition \ref{prop_main}.
+We then use concentration arguments in Section \ref{sec:spatial_avg} to relate those hypertree eigenvectors to pseudo-eigenvectors of the non-backtracking matrix.
+Finally, Sections \ref{sec:near_eigenvec} and \ref{sec:prop_proof} wrap up all the previous arguments to finish the proof of Proposition \ref{prop_main}.

 In Appendix \ref{sec:trace_bound}, we prove Proposition \ref{prop:trace} using the high trace method.
-Such method was first applied to the non-backtracking operator in \cite{bordenave2018nonbacktracking,bordenave2020new}.
+Such a method was first applied to the non-backtracking operator in \cite{bordenave2018nonbacktracking,bordenave2020new}.
 For hypergraphs, it was first developed in \cite{Pal_2021} for the self-avoiding matrix, and we generalize it to the non-backtracking matrix.
-The moment method is based on a bipartite representation of the non-backtracking walk on hypergraphs, and such connection between hypergraphs and bipartite graphs was also used in \cite{dumitriu2021spectra,dumitriu2020global}.
+Such a generalization leads to a much more efficient algorithm, while \cite{Pal_2021} is based on counting self-avoiding walks in an HSBM of length $\ell=c\log n$.
+The moment method is based on a bipartite representation of the non-backtracking walk on hypergraphs, and such a connection between hypergraphs and bipartite graphs was also used in \cite{dumitriu2021spectra,dumitriu2020global} for random regular hypergraphs.

+Different from the non-backtracking moment proofs in \cite{bordenave2018nonbacktracking,stephan2020non,bordenave2020detection} applied to a random weighted graph, our path-counting combinatorial estimates are done on an associated bipartite graph whose right vertices corresponds to hyperedges in a hypergraph spanned by the concatenations of non-backtracking walks.
+In addition, handling the dependence among overlapped hyperedges is one of the major challenges in the proof.